What does the EU Act mean for AI?

 https://thefuturesociety.org/wp-content/uploads/2023/12/EU-AI-Act-Compliance-Analysis.pdf

-Copyright © 2024 Quantera AI Incorporated.
+Copyright © 2025 Quantera AI Incorporated.
 All rights reserved.
-Quantera AI is a private limited company incorporated in Sweden with company registration number 559436-8697.
+Quantera AI is a private limited company incorporated in Sweden, registered under company org number 559436-8697.

-Copyright © 2024 Quantera AI Incorporated.
+Copyright © 2025 Quantera AI Incorporated.
 All rights reserved.
-Quantera AI is a private limited company incorporated in Sweden with company registration number 559436-8697.
+Quantera AI is a private limited company incorporated in Sweden, registered under company org number 559436-8697.

-Copyright © 2024 Quantera AI Incorporated.
+Copyright © 2025 Quantera AI Incorporated.
 All rights reserved.
-Quantera AI is a private limited company incorporated in Sweden with company registration number 559436-8697.
+Quantera AI is a private limited company incorporated in Sweden, registered under company org number 559436-8697.